Skip to content

 Gross value royalty decisions

-In certain circumstances (especially where mineral is sold to a related party, or is disposed of or used), the gross value will be the amount we determine through a gross value royalty decision.
+In certain circumstances (especially where mineral is not sold on an arm’s length basis, is sold to a related party, or is disposed of or used), the gross value will be the amount we determine through a gross value royalty decision.

 In these circumstances you must apply for a gross value royalty decision to work out the royalty payable.

-You can download the gross value royalty decision package (which includes an information guide and application form) or contact Queensland Revenue Office on 1300 300 734.
+You can download the gross value royalty decision package (which includes an information guide and application form) or phone us on 1300 300 734.

 Also consider…